clirdlf/ndsa.org/README.md

 ## Blog Posts

-Blog posts are written and served from https://www.diglib.org/.
-There is a `rake` task to import these and convert them to the Jekyll format.
+Blog posts are written and served from WordPress at [https://www.diglib.org/wp-admin](https://www.diglib.org/wp-admin).
+After saving posts as drafts, authors should contact [info@diglib.org](mailto:info@diglib.org) to coordinate publication as it will also appear on the DLF website.

+After the blog post has been published on the DLF website, you must run a `rake` task in a local development environment to import the post and convert it to the Jekyll format.
+This will load the full content of the posts from the RSS feed and generate the appropriate files.
+Any changes (typos, links, etc.) need to be made at https://www.diglib.org.

 ```
 $ rake import:rss
 ```

-This will load the full content of the posts from the RSS feed and generate the appropriate files.
-Any changes (typos, links, etc.) need to be made at https://www.diglib.org.
+After running the `rake` task locally, the changes will need to be committed to git and pushed to GitHub in order to be deployed to ndsa.org

 ## Membership Data